Stelvio & Eastern Switzerland

 Day 4: St. Moritz (Bever) to Bormio

-Bormio is our destination, and where we will stay for the next 3 nights.
-It is a charming historic Alpine town, known for its thermal baths and medieval charm.
-Our comfortable hotel is within easy walking distance of the centre, so that you can enjoy the atmosphere of the cycle-themed cafes and other attractions.
+Bormio is our destination, and where we stay for the next three nights.
+It is a pleasant, historic Alpine town, known for its thermal baths and medieval charm.
+Our comfortable hotel is within easy walking distance of the centre, so you can enjoy the atmosphere of the cycling-themed cafes and other attractions.

 The Bernina Pass (2330m) with shallow gradients and views of the Morteratsch Glacier is a very pleasant way to start the day.
-A short descent lines us up for the more challenging Forcola di Livigno (2315m), where you pass into the high Italian mountain territory of Livigno, famous for its extensive skiing and tax-free status.
-Our Classic route then takes you over the Passo d’Eira (2208m) and Passo del Foscagno (2291m) before a world-class descent to Bormio.
+A short descent lines you up for the more challenging Forcola di Livigno (2315m), where you pass into the high Italian mountain territory of Livigno, famous for its extensive skiing and tax-free status.
+Our Classic route then takes you over the Passo d’Eira (2208m) and Passo del Foscagno (2291m) before an unforgettable descent to Bormio.

-Our Challenge Route splits in Livigno and descends to the Mautstelle Munt La Schera Tunnel (we shuttle you through in our vehicle), before taking on the Pass dal Fuorn/Ofen Pass (2149m) and the Umbrail Pass (2503m).
-The Umbrail Pass is the highest paved road in Switzerland and effectively the third and less-climbed side of the Stelvio.
+Our Challenge route splits in Livigno and descends to the Mautstelle Munt La Schera Tunnel (we shuttle you through in our vehicle), before taking on the Pass dal Fuorn/Ofen Pass (2149m) and the Umbrail Pass (2503m).
+The Umbrail Pass is the highest paved road in Switzerland and also the third (and less-climbed) side of the Stelvio.

-The tight hairpins and tranquillity of the climb to the Torri di Fraele (1941m) is an unsupported extra climb that can be done from Bormio today or on any of the following days.
+The tight hairpins and tranquillity of the beautiful Torri di Fraele (1941m) climb is an unsupported extra ride that can be done from Bormio today, or on any of the following days.
 It involves 32km and 760m ascent.

 Classic route: 79km with 1560m ascent [ride profile]